excoffierleonard/duplicacy_b2/README.md

 ## Docker Image

-You can find this image on [Docker Hub](https://hub.docker.com/r/excoffierleonard/duplicacy_b2).
+You can find the image of this project on [Docker Hub](https://hub.docker.com/r/excoffierleonard/duplicacy_b2).

 ## Project Structure